What are five benefits of joining a club or society?

-Lesson 2 explores the topic: What are five benefits of joining a club or society?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: What are five benefits of joining a club or society?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

-Lesson 3 explores the topic: What are five tips for choosing university societies?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: What are five tips for choosing university societies?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 Collect Academic Marks

 40 Marks for joining